Hall-and-Partners/robotframework-angularjs/TESTING.rst

 	   pip install decorator docutils robotframework selenium

 	   git clone git@github.com:Selenium2Library/robotframework-angularjs.git rf-ng
-	   git clone git@github.com:robotframework/Selenium2Library.git rf-s2l
+	   git clone git@github.com:robotframework/SeleniumLibrary.git rf-s2l

 We will also clone the protractor repository.
 From Protractor we will use their test site, testapp, but not their test server.
-For the test server we will use the Selenium2Library test server with some modifications.
+For the test server we will use the SeleniumLibrary test server with some modifications.

 .. code::  bash